We are taking a break in 2019… but fear not! We plan to be back bigger and better in 2020!

 This re-imagining of Carrickmacross Arts Festival will take time.
 It will take a collective progressive action and it will require local businesses and land owners to be pro-active, suggestive and forthcoming about crazy ideas that might just work.
 It will and can only be a community effort.

 There is no standard template we can use to recreate a successful model.
 For anyone who’s ever been at our festival you’ll have noticed that what we do is kind of unique.
 We’re not a large urban arts festival like Galway or Kilkenny.
-We’re not a camping style festival on a green field site and we’re not a open air street festival either.
+We’re not a camping style festival on a green field site and we’re not a open air street festival either but everyone comes in with their campers, they have the option to use the caravan storage Melbourne.
 We try to take the best bits of all three models and bring our own creative stamp to proceedings.
 Thus far, it has been successful and has been commended by Artists, Attendees and funders alike.
 However we acknowledge that we must adapt to survive.

 We want to evolve into an all encompassing Arts Festival that pulses through every vein of space in our town.
 A vibrant multi-cultural celebration of art in all it’s forms.